-The Big Data landscape is defined by four Vs – volume, velocity, veracity and variety.
+The Big Data landscape is defined by four Vs – volume, velocity, veracity, and variety.
 It also includes interactive data visuals that convey insights and engage the user.
-The classical understanding of visualisation in analytics involves presenting results of aggregated data in the form of decision support charts to executives within a corporation.
+The classical understanding of visualization in analytics involves presenting the results of aggregated data in the form of decision support charts to executives within a corporation.
 This is to draw up a summary view of derived insights based on source data sets to aid easy decision making.
-In the context of traditional BI systems, it means that the results derived are visualised based on data models imposed on raw data.
+In the context of traditional BI systems, it means that the results derived are visualized based on data models imposed on raw data.
 This argument can be stretched to state that the visual representation is about causality in data that explains the derived results.

 The difference in big data systems, when it comes to visualization is that it’s used to show data in motion.
-Hence, these are visualisations’ of various data streams that convey their affinity in a visual manner.
+Hence, these are visualizations’ of various data streams that convey their affinity in a visual manner.
 It is an attempt to show correlations among various data sets.
 It’s based on the principle that a human brain can uncover a visual pattern much better than a correlation among computed results in text mode.
 Most big data systems are not deterministic systems and they portray a visual map of multiple sources in terms of their strong and weak affinities.
 Domain experts interpret a causal relation, if it exists, and take action based on the context.

-The interest in visual grammar that covers iconography, interaction design, font and colour palette is growing due to the explosion of business to consumer interfaces through apps on devices.
+The interest in visual grammar that covers iconography, interaction design, font and color palette is growing due to the explosion of business to consumer interfaces through apps on devices.
 Traditional analytics focuses on business users at the executive level, while big data analytics is geared towards the operational layer including consumers.
-This is also the reason why visualisation in big data is so closely related to design thinking, due to the focus on design ethnography.
+This is also the reason why visualization in big data is so closely related to design thinking, due to the focus on design ethnography.

 Given the exponential growth in this segment in India, it is time for us to develop a visual grammar, which is rooted in an Indian ethos that will appeal to both, rural and urban audiences.

-In the current world, everyone wants evidence in terms of data but anyone will appreciate the message through a story based on an underlying data set, where visualization is the story teller.
+In the current world, everyone wants evidence in terms of data but anyone will appreciate the message through a story based on an underlying data set, where visualization is the storyteller.